Majeed7/EntityLinking/README.md

 ## A Framework for Unsupervised Entity Linking in Dutch Biomedical Texts

 ### Introduction
-EntityLinking is a sophisticated package designed specifically for unsupervised entity linking within Dutch biomedical texts.
-Utilizing an innovative unsupervised approach, this tool excels at identifying entities that closely resemble terms within a given text segment, correlating them with concepts from SNOMED.
-The methodology underpinning EntityLinking is particularly adept at navigating the complex landscape of biomedical terminology, providing valuable insights and connections to the SNOMED database without the need for supervised training.
+This package inlcudes an entity-linking method parituclalry tested on Dutch biomedical text.
+The method is unsupervised and identifies the similar entities to a part of text based on its similarity to the SNOMED concepts.

 ### Features
 - **Unsupervised Approach:** Operates without the need for manually labeled training data.